+A Preliminary Ecological Appraisal is normally, as the name suggests, the first stage in any site assessment.
+PEAs are usually required during the planning process to enable a development to be approved.
 A PEA has two main elements: an ecological desk study and an extended Phase 1 habitat survey.

 Ecological desk study